boy singing on microphone with pop filter

 Transnational Corporations

-Article for Biodiversidad Latinoamérica by Katja Winkler
+Article in Biodiversidad Latinoamérica by Katja Winkler

 Transnational Corporations - the new plundering ships of the Indies: perspectives of the Peoples Summit